-simpleshow Video Maker Enables the Creation of Animated Explainer Videos within Microsoft Teams
+simpleshow video maker enables the creation of animated explainer videos within Microsoft Teams

-simpleshow integrates its simpleshow video maker into Microsoft Teams.BERLIN, GERMANY, November 19, 2020 /EINPresswire.com/ -- In the wake of the COVID-19 pandemic, the demand for simple solutions for digital collaboration is steadily increasing worldwide. simpleshow, the market leader for explainer videos, is now making its intelligent simpleshow video maker available as an app in the popular corporate collaboration platform Microsoft Teams.
+simpleshow, the global platform for digital services around explainer videos, integrates its simpleshow video maker into Microsoft Teams.BERLIN, GERMANY, November 25, 2020 /EINPresswire.com/ -- In the wake of the COVID-19 pandemic, the demand for simple solutions for digital collaboration is steadily increasing worldwide. simpleshow, the market leader for explainer videos, is now making its intelligent simpleshow video maker available as an app in the popular corporate collaboration platform Microsoft Teams.
 This integration enables users to create professional explainer videos directly from the Teams interface and share them with team members.

 The simpleshow video maker supports users with the help of a proprietary AI-based technology to create animated videos for internal and external communication quickly and easily.
 A text draft is visualized and animated automatically into an explainer video.
 In addition to various options for use in the corporate environment, the video maker’s free Classroom offer is aimed at educational institutions.

-Want to learn more about it?
-Read our blog article where we share further insights.
+Want to know more about it?
+Read our article where we share further insights.

 About simpleshow: simpleshow is the platform for digital products and services around explainer videos.
 Guided by the mission to make modern communication simple and concise, the market leader enables everyone to explain a complex topic very simply.
 The artificial intelligence of the SaaS solution simpleshow video maker supports the user in creating a professional explainer video with just a few clicks.
 A magic that is based on the experience of tens of thousands of video and eLearning productions in over 50 languages.
 The simpleshow team serves clients from offices in Berlin, Luxembourg, London, Zurich, Miami, Singapore, Hong Kong, and Tokyo.
 Large international companies value simpleshow as a partner for simple explanations.